-10 In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or accquired through CSR spent in the financial year (asset-wise details):
+10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or accquired through CSR spent in the financial year (asset-wise details):

-(a) Date of creation or accquisition of the capital asset(s) (b) Amount of CSR spent for creation or accquisition of capital asset Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc. No capital asset was created or accquired by the Company out of the CSR spent in the financial year.
-Provide details of the capital asset(s) created or accquired (incuding complete address and location of the capital asset)
+(a) Date of creation or accquisition of the capital asset(s) (b) Amount of CSR spent for creation or accquisition of capital asset (c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc. No capital asset was created or accquired by the Company out of the CSR spent in the financial year. (d) Provide details of the capital asset(s) created or accquired (incuding complete address and location of the capital asset) company out of the conspending the maneal year

-11 Specify the reason(s), if the Company has failed to spend two percent of the average net profit as per Section 135(5) of the Act:
+11. Specify the reason(s), if the Company has failed to spend two percent of the average net profit as per Section 135(5) of the Act: